ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 == Screenshots ==

-1. The plugin's admin page with information and the controls to start the migration
+1. The plugin's admin page with information and the controls to start the upgrade
-2. The plugin's admin page with an error that is blocking migration
+2. The plugin's admin page with an error that is blocking the upgrade
-3. The plugin's migration progress page
+3. The plugin's upgrade progress page
-4. The About ClassicPress screen that appears at the end of the migration
+4. The About ClassicPress screen that appears at the end of the upgrade

 == Changelog ==